Skip to main content

 3.4 Third-Party Security Scanning

 All uploaded documents are submitted to VirusTotal (a service operated by Google LLC) for malware and security scanning.
-VirusTotal may retain submitted files for threat intelligence purposes in accordance with their own privacy policy.
-By uploading documents to CertVault, you consent to this scanning.
+VirusTotal may retain submitted files indefinitely for threat-intelligence purposes in accordance with their own privacy policy.

 3.5 No Public Access